Pressure Group

 • Risk of Demosclerosis: As interest groups become more influential and more powerful, their collective action may render the government as ineffective in adapting or taking action.
 Demosclerosis or the government’s progressive inability to accomplish anything substantial is often the worst side effect of interest-group activism.

-Issues With Pressure Groups In India:
+Issues With Pressure Groups in Indian Democracy:

 • Politicisation and crony capitalism due to political funding